Product Guide

 Results can be sorted by filing date, registration date, or mark name, and exported to Excel.

-The sidebar shows examiners with similar patterns — same case volume range, similar class focus, comparable approval rates.
+The "Other USPTO Examiners" sidebar shows examiners with similar patterns — same case volume range, similar class focus, comparable approval rates.
 This helps you benchmark an examiner against their peers.

 Tips